Take the fear out of learning to mix “in the box” with these strategies

 In digital systems things work a little differently.
-All levels are measured down from, and referenced to, the digital maximum peak level (commonly called full scale, where all the bits in a digital word are 1)—there is no functional equivalent to the average level of 0 VU.
+All levels are measured down from, and referenced to, the digital maximum peak level (commonly called 0 dBFS where “FS” stands for Full Scale, where all the bits in a digital word are 1 and there’s nowhere left to go)—there is no functional equivalent to the average level of 0 VU.
 The reason for this is that even average (sustained) digital signals remain clean all the way up to that maximum peak level.

 While analog systems have gradually distorting average levels above 0 VU and can tolerate short peaks up to 20 dB above the average levels, in digital systems sustained signals and transient peaks are the same—both equally clean up to the maximum peak level, and then totally clipped above it.
-This maximum digital peak level is called 0 dBFS, where FS stands for “full scale,” and all other levels are calibrated in –dB values below that point.
+All digital levels are calibrated in –dB values below the maximum of 0 dBFS.

 This difference results in some practical issues when you start to mix in the digital domain.
 First off, since there is no “average vs. peak” distinction (as far as signal level goes), setting the overall level of a virtual mix will be done referenced to maximum peaks rather than average musical levels—digital meters will typically show peak levels as opposed to average levels.